Enquire Now

 Easy with our guide

 The pressure is on!
-You’ve been chosen as a member of the "Bride Tribe," and your bestie has given you the responsibility of organizing the perfect hen do.
-If you get it right, you’ll be a legend in the eyes of the group; if you get it wrong, it can be a rough ride.
+You’ve been chosen as the head of the "Bride Tribe," and your bestie has given you the responsibility of organizing the perfect hen do.
+If you get it right, you’ll be a legend in the eyes of the group, remembered and revered for years to come.
+However, if you get it wrong, it can be a rough ride.

 Phase 1: The Initial Groundwork